-I was shooting with my trusty Fujifilm X100T, (as it goes everywhere).
+I was shooting with my trusty Fujifilm X100T, (it goes everywhere).
+See 100 Photos captured with the X100 series.
 The 35mm focal length offers enough of the landscape to provide a good balance between detail and scale.
-I decided to capture everything using a reasonably shallow depth of field of f/4 and an ISO of 400.
-Fixing these variables meant I was able to concentrate my focus on the clouds and use the exposure compensation dial to make adjustments ensuring I was happy with the level of balance and contrast in the sky.
+Capturing everything using a reasonably shallow depth of field of f/4 and an ISO of 400 meant I was able to concentrate my focus on the clouds.
+I used the exposure compensation dial to make adjustments ensuring I was happy with the level of balance and contrast in the sky.

-The photograph above is the view as we climbed the steep side of Rocky Mountain, you can just see the river and main path running along the centre of the image.
-Hen Mountain is also popular with climbers who favour the single pitch crags and the whole area offers a vast array of natural colour from rich yellows to deep greens through to the bright purples of the various heathers.
+The photograph above is the vista as we climbed the steep side of Rocky Mountain.
+You can just see the river and main path running along the centre of the image.
+Hen Mountain is popular with climbers who favour the single pitch crags and the area tends to be busy all year round.
+The area offers a vast array of natural colour from rich yellows to deep greens through to the bright purples of the various heathers.

-Personally I think the best vistas / photographic opportunities are on the way back down along the river from Pigeon Rock.
-As we walked alongside the Rocky River the sun offered a warm balance of colour and shade that made up for the challenges we faced along the way.
+The best vistas / photographic opportunities are actually on the return along the river from Pigeon Rock.
+As we walked alongside the Rocky River the sun offered a warm balance of colour and shade that compensated for the challenges we faced along the way.